-As a result, the Lee’s Summit Police Department partnered with ReDiscover Mental Health and the National Alliance of the Mentally Ill - Kansas City Chapter (NAMI-KC) in order to initiate a Crisis Intervention Team (CIT) Program.
-At the time, this was the first CIT program in the State of Missouri.
+As a result, the Lee’s Summit Police Department partnered with ReDiscover Mental Health and the National Alliance of the Mentally Ill - Kansas City Chapter (NAMI-KC) in order to initiate a Crisis Intervention Team (CIT).
+At the time, this was the first CIT program in Missouri.
 Soon thereafter, these organizations formed the Mid-America Crisis Intervention Team in the Kansas City, Missouri Metropolitan Area.

 The partners chose to model the Memphis Police Department’s CIT program for several reasons:

-- It possessed an emphasis on building relationships between law enforcement, mental health community and consumers.
+- It emphasized building relationships between law enforcement, mental health community and consumers.

 The program has lead to a greater understanding of mental illness on the part of officers.
-In turn, patients and Family Members have a greater understanding of law enforcement and law enforcement practices and protocols.
-Research has shown that the program aids patients in getting the type of assistance that they need while ensuring the safety of all those involved.
+In turn, patients and family members have a greater understanding of law enforcement and law enforcement practices and protocols.
+Research has shown that the program aids people in getting the type of assistance they need ,while ensuring the safety of all those involved.

-Although police officers volunteer to become CIT officers, they must submit to a rigorous selection process that determines their suitability.
-If they are selected, officers attend the Basic CIT Course (40 hours).
-The course includes instruction in the following topics: overview of mental illness, medication management and identification; de-escalation techniques; police suicide and suicide by cop; family and consumer panels; site visits; cultural diversity; etc. Upon graduation, the officers wear a special pin which designates them as specially trained.
+Although police officers volunteer to become CIT officers, there is a rigorous selection process to determines their suitability.
+If selected, officers attend the Basic CIT Course (40 hours).
+The course includes instruction in the following topics: overview of mental illness, medication management and identification, deescalation techniques, police suicide and suicide by cop, family and consumer panels, site visits, cultural diversity, etc. Upon graduation, the officers wear a special pin which designates them as specially trained.
 This method of identification often helps alleviate anxiety on the part of the patient and/ or their family.